nikkihekmat/student2/_posts/Week 12/2023-11-06-Trimester_1_Reflection.md

 ## Things I Intend to Learn in Future Trimesters & Room for Growth

-- I intend to learn how to adapt to a different srum team
+- I intend to learn how to adapt to a different scrum team
 - I intend to learn more coding knowledge and build off of the things I learned from the student lessons